-The role of the Fire Service is derived from its long experience in fire-fighting and rescue operations of all types and includes:
+The role of the GFRS is derived from its long experience in fire-fighting and rescue operations of all types and includes:

-- a) Deploy responders to Gold, Silver and Bronze, as necessary. - b) Contact Ambulance Service and Gibraltar Health Authority and alert them to the incident. - c) Rescue of trapped casualties. - d) Preventing further escalation of the effects of the incident by extinguishing fires, dealing with released chemicals and other hazardous situations and decontamination of persons, both potential and confirmed. - e) Assist in information gathering and hazard assessment to give advice to the Police to enable them to advise the public. - f) Liaison with the Police regarding the provision of a cordon around the threat zone or contaminated area outside the HM Naval Base to enable the City Fire Brigade to exercise control (except at terrorist related incidents). - g) Liaison with the Ambulance Service Incident Officer and the Medical Incident Officer (if there is one present) with regard to providing assistance at casualty handling at Ambulance Loading Points and the priority evacuation of injured persons. - h) The management of health and safety of all personnel within exclusion / threat zone, where protected persons are permitted. - i) Consideration of the effect the incident may have on the environment and the action to be taken to minimise this. - j) Assisting the Police with recovery of the dead, if required to do so, as in the Gibraltar Major Incident Plan. - k) Participating in investigations as appropriate and preparing reports and evidence for inquiries. - I) Standby during non-emergency recovery phase to ensure continued safety at, and surrounding, the contaminated area if necessary.
+- Deploy responders to Strategic, Tactical and Operational, as necessary. a) - b) Contact Ambulance Service and Gibraltar Health Authority and alert them to the incident. - Lifesaving operations. c) - d) Assist in information gathering and hazard assessment to give advice to the Police to enable them to advise the public. - Liaison with the Police regarding the provision of a cordon around the threat e) zone or contaminated area outside the HM Naval Base to enable the GFRS to exercise control (except at terrorist related incidents). - f) Liaison with the Ambulance Service Incident Officer and the Medical Incident Officer (if there is one present) with regard to providing assistance at casualty handling at Ambulance Loading Points and the priority evacuation of injured persons. - The management of health and safety of all personnel within exclusion / threat g) zone, where protected persons are permitted. - Consideration of the effect the incident may have on the environment and the h) action to be taken to minimise this.